psuryateja123/Api_ui_sample_tests_java/README.md

  mvn clean test -Dcucumber.options="src/test/java/resource/feature_files --tags @ui_test"
 ```

-* As I have configured the tags as ui_test for running all the tests related to UI and api_test for running all the tests related to API in the corresponding feature file.
+* As I have configured the tags as ui_test for running all the tests related to UI and @api_test for running all the tests related to API in the corresponding feature file.

 #### Viewing results: